Allen Organ Company: Quantum line

 The Quantum organ line uses a digital processing technique called the convolution reverb, a technique widely used in both software and hardware musical instruments.
 In Allen's implementation of the technique, the acoustics of the sampled room become an integral part of the organ's sound.
 An 8-second stereo convolution reverb requires about 35 billion calculations per second; Allen patented a technique to reduce the computation amount to about 400 million calculations per second.
 A digital organ that produces Compact Disc quality sound without convolution reverb would require only about 100,000 calculations per second for each sound.
 Quantum organs include about 4,000 times that capacity to create convolution reverb.

 Electric organs

 The Allen organ is a type of electronic organ that was created in 1937 and 1939.
-It was the first organ to become available for sale to the public.
 The Allen organ company was also responsible for creating the first transistorized organ in 1951.
 In addition to that, a new way of generating sound, by digital waves, for the organ was produced in 1971.
 This new technology, new at the time, is seen in many organs that are available now.
-An example of the 1971 instrument can be seen and heard at the Musical Museum in Brentford in West London, England.

-Allen Organs created a handful of electric pianos in the 1980s.
+Allen Organs created a handful of electric pianos in the 1970s and 1980s.
 Some are: